jakelli/OEM/README.md

 # OEM
-OEM is a cross platform mobile app for scanning VINs and fetching vehicle details!

-Uses the following technologies:
-Xamarin.Forms
-Prism
-Lottie
-Refit
+OEM is a vehicle companion app that lets you scan or enter your VIN to retrieve your vehicle specifications, features and more.
+All data is fetched from
+NHTSA | National Highway Traffic Safety Administration.